kubernetes/website/content/en/docs/contribute/style/diagram-guide.md

 Figure 5 outlines the steps to follow for adding a diagram using the External Tool method.

-In essence, you use your external tool to create the diagram and save it as an `.svg` or `.png` image file.
+First, use your external tool to create the diagram and save it as an `.svg` or `.png` image file.
 After that, use the same steps as the __Mermaid+SVG__ method for adding `.svg` image files.

 {{< mermaid >}}
 flowchart LR